Updated: November 30, 2020

 Even the least invasive cosmetic treatment can lead to bruising.
 That’s because any time a blood vessel sustains damage, it can bleed into the surrounding tissue.
 When this occurs, you see discoloration in the form of a red, black, or purple bruise.
-Unfortunately, these bruises can sometimes take weeks to fade.
+Unfortunately, these bruises can sometimes take a week or two to fade.

-As Chief of the Division of Dermatologic & Cosmetic Surgery at the Icahn School of Medicine at Mount Sinai, Dr. Hooman Khorasani takes extra steps when performing cosmetic surgery or administering injectable fillers to minimize bruising, like using numbing creams that constrict the blood vessels in your face.
-He also recommends following these tips so you achieve optimal results from your cosmetic procedure.
+As the former Chief of the Division of Dermatologic & Cosmetic Surgery at the Icahn School of Medicine at Mount Sinai, Dr. Hooman Khorasani takes extra steps when performing cosmetic surgery or administering injectable fillers to minimize bruising.
+He recommends following these tips so you achieve optimal results from your cosmetic procedure.

-When you’re preparing for and recovering from a cosmetic procedure, it’s essential to avoid drugs and supplements known to thin your blood.
-Common over-the-counter drugs and supplements that can thin your blood include nonsteroidal anti-inflammatory drugs like ibuprofen, St. John’s wort, flaxseed oils, fish oils, and Omega-3 supplements.
+When you’re preparing for as well as recovering from a cosmetic procedure, it’s essential to avoid drugs and supplements known to thin your blood.
+Common over-the-counter drugs and supplements that can thin your blood include non-steroidal anti-inflammatory drugs like asprin, NSAIDs (Aleve), Ibuprofen (Advil), St. John’s wort, flaxseed oils, fish oils, and Omega-3 supplements.

 Discuss any prescription medications or supplements you’re taking with Dr. Khorasani to reduce your chances of additional bleeding or bruising before and after your procedure.

 You don’t have to give up your favorite alcoholic beverage indefinitely if you’re having a cosmetic procedure.
-But, to reduce your chances of bruising, you should avoid drinking the night before and the day of your appointment.
+However, to reduce your chances of bruising, you should avoid drinking alcohol the night before and the same day as your appointment.
 Alcohol causes your blood vessels to temporarily relax and expand, which increases blood flow throughout your body.
 This can increase the likelihood of bleeding or bruising in the areas being treated.

-After having a cosmetic treatment, you should avoid touching the injection or surgical sites during the first six hours, unless you’re applying pain relieving cream or have other instructions from Dr. Khorasani.
+After having a cosmetic treatment, you should avoid touching the injection or surgical site for the first few hours, unless you’re applying pain relieving cream or have other instructions from Dr. Khorasani.

-You should also avoid putting a significant amount of pressure on the area.
-Pressure can increase your chances of causing additional trauma to the injured blood vessels and increase your chances of swelling and bruising.
+You should also avoid putting a significant amount of pressure on the treated area.
+Pressure can increase your chances of additional trauma to the blood vessels and increase your chances of swelling and bruising.

 Several vitamins and supplements may help reduce bruising, including Arnica montana.
 This homeopathic treatment can help soothe bruises, muscles, and post-procedure pain.
-In most cases, you may begin taking Arnica pellets for a few days before your procedure.
+In most cases, you may begin taking Arnica pellets for a couple of weeks before your procedure.

 After the procedure, you can either continue taking the Arnica tablets or apply a topical ointment, gel, or cream.
 Dr. Khorasani can provide detailed information on which vitamins or supplements can best help prevent bruising.